EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 The complete tictactoe.hpp file can be downloaded from github here: [Tictactoe tutorial source](https://https://github.com/EOSIO/welcome/tree/master/docs/03_tutorials/src/tictactoe/ "ticttactoe example code")

 ### Create TicTacToe.cpp file
 This section creates the tictactoe.cpp file.
-This file contains the implemntations of the tictactoe smart contract actions and supporting private methods using the declarations from the header file.
+This file contains the implementations of the tictactoe smart contract actions and the private methods used by the smart contract actions, based the declarations in the header file.

 #### Procedure to create the tictactoe.cpp file
 Complete the following steps to create the tictactoe.cpp file: